jdahdah/generator-gulp-dahdah/README.md

 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies
 - Run `gulp` to build your webapp for production
+- Run `gulp serve:dist` to check your production build

 ## Docs